Last Updated on

 - Pre-heat the oven to 170c

-- Put the Partridge on a small roasting tray and surround with the pear quarters
+Put the Partridge on a small roasting tray and surround with the pear slices

 - Mix the honey, oil and thyme in a small jug and season with salt and pepper